youker-Shawn/tdd/README.md

 - User Story: A description of how the application will work from the point of view of the user.
 Used to structure a functional test.
 - Expected failure: When a test fails in the way that we expected it to.
 - TDD and agile software development methodologies often go together, and one of the things we often talk about is the minimum viable app.
+- Ensuring test isolation and managing global state Different tests shouldn’t affect one another.
+This means we need to reset any permanent state at the end of each test.
+Django’s test runner helps us do this by creating a test database, which it wipes clean in between each test.

 # Functional Test == Acceptance Test == End-to-End Test == black box test